navgurukul/newton/functions/functions-question3.md

 ## Question (Part 2)

-`add_numbers_list` naam ka function likhiye jo do integers ki 2 lists leta ho aur fir same position wale integers ka sum print karta ho.
+Write a function named `add_numbers_list` which takes 2 lists of two integers and then prints the sum of the integers with the same position.

-Same position waale 2 integers ka sum karne ke liye Part 1 mein di gayi add_numbers waale function ka use karo.
+Use the add_numbers function given in Part 1 to count 2 integers that have the same position.

-Jaise agar hum iss function ko [50, 60, 10] aur [10, 20, 13] denge ko woh yeh print karega
+If we give [50, 60, 10] and [10, 20, 13] to this function it will print this

 60
 ---------------